lossanna/RestoreNet/data/raw/README_rawdata.md

 File naming notes:
 - `master-` indicates the spreadsheet was adapted from a tab in `Master.xlsx`.
+- `output-` indicates the CSV was written from R.
+- `edited-` indicates the corresponding CSV written from R was then manually edited, and then read back into script.
-- `-species#` indicates the CSV is an intermediate step in curating a complete species list.
-Numbers correspond to edited files
-- `output-` indicates the CSV was written from R. Numbers correspond to edited files, and sequentially mark workflow.
+- `-species#-` indicates the CSV is an intermediate step in curating a complete species list, from `01_curate-species-list.R`.
+Numbers correspond between output and edited files, and sequentially mark workflow.
+- `-wrangling-` indicates the CSV is an intermediate step in data wrangling for `subplot` data, from `02.1_data-wrangling_subplot`.
-- `edited-` indicates the corresponding CSV written from R was manually edited.
+- `-wrangling-2x2-` indicates the CSV is an intermediate step in data wrangling for `2x2` m plot data, from `02.2_data-wrangling_2x2`.
-- `xlsx_` indicates the species list includes only codes from  `master-species_native.xlsx`, with unknowns removed.
+- `_xlsx_` indicates the species list includes only codes from  `master-species_native.xlsx`, with unknowns removed.
 - `_native-lifeform-duration` indicates if the respective columns are present in the species list.

 # Directory